fnareoh/DTW/framed_DTW/src/frameDTW/README.md

 `python python DTW_blocks.py P T <max_value>`

-Compute the framed DTW of sequences P versus T. If a max value is fixed, the maximal value in the matrix does not get higher than this value.
-This saves times
+Compute the borders of the blocks of the dynamic programming matrix filled with the DTW distances.
+If a threshold k is fixed, the algorithm does not compute distances larger than k to save time.
-Output is only for validation: for each block the 4 extreme values are shown as well as *cuts* positions (that is to say where value increase along the frames).
+Output is only for validation: for each block the 4 extreme values are shown as well as the positions where the value of the distance increases.